ReportCardsMC/ghdo/README.md

 ###### Step 1

-Go to sites.json, and add your site like `"subdomain": "profile/repo"` **THE SITE MUST BE UNDER YOUR PROFILE OR OWNER OF THE ORGANIZATION TO BE ADDED**
+Go to sites.json, and add your site like `"user/repo": "subdomain"` **THE SITE MUST BE UNDER YOUR PROFILE OR OWNER OF THE ORGANIZATION TO BE ADDED**

 ###### Step 2